 My works focus on three aspects of the SW distance:

-- Slicing distributions.
+Slicing distributions.
 The vanilla sliced Wasserstein (SW) distance naively treats all one-dimensional projections the same and independently by using the uniform distribution over projecting directions.
 To improve and generalize the SW, I propose to search for the best distribution over projecting distributions (or the slicing distribution) which can maximize the expected projected distance.
 In particular, a regularized implicit family of distributions is introduced in [ICLR'21] and explicit families (von Mises-Fisher and Power Spherical) are introduced in [ICLR'21].
 Moreover, I introduce the usage of amortized optimization to predict the optimal slicing distribution given two input probability measures in the setting which has various pairs of probability measures in [NeurIPS'22] and [ICML'23].
 To enhance further the quality of projecting directions, I break the independence between them by imposing the first order Markov structure in [NeurIPS'23].
 To avoid unstable optimization and model misspecification in designing slicing model, I propose the energy-based slicing distribution that is parameter-free and has the density proportional to an energy function of the projected one-dimensional Wasserstein distance in [NeurIPS'23].
 To push forward further the optimization-free direction, I propose the random-path projecting direction in [Arxiv'24].

 Numerical approximation.
 The SW distance is usually estimated by Monte Carlo integration due to the intractable expectation with respect to the slicing distribution.
-To reduce the variance of the Monte Carlo estimator, I first propose control variates which are based on the closed-form of the Wasserstein-2 distance between two Gaussians in [Arxiv’23].
+To reduce the variance of the Monte Carlo estimator, I first propose control variates which are based on the closed-form of the Wasserstein-2 distance between two Gaussians in [ICLR'24].
 Importantly, the proposed control variates have linear time complexity and space complexity.
-In addition, I propose to use low-discrepancy sequences on the sphere (Quasi-Monte Carlo) to approximate sliced Wasserstein in [Arxiv’23].
-Moreover, we propose Randomized Quasi-sliced Wasserstein unbiased estimation of sliced Wasserstein which are based on randomizing low-discrepancy sequences.
+In addition, I propose to use low-discrepancy sequences on the sphere (Quasi-Monte Carlo) to approximate sliced Wasserstein in [ICLR'24].
+Moreover, we propose Randomized Quasi-sliced Wasserstein, an unbiased estimation of sliced Wasserstein which are based on randomizing low-discrepancy sequences.

-Moreover, I aim to push forward the application of optimal transport, Wasserstein distance, and sliced Wasserstein distance in probabilistic Machine Learning models such as point-clouds applications [ICML'23], 3D mesh deformation [Arxiv’23], generative models [NeurIPS'22], domain adaptation [ICML'22] [ICML'22], and other tasks that need to deal with probability measures.
+Moreover, I aim to push forward the application of optimal transport, Wasserstein distance, and sliced Wasserstein distance in probabilistic Machine Learning models such as point-clouds applications [ICML'23], 3D mesh deformation [ICLR'24], generative models (GANs, Diffusion Models) [NeurIPS'22] [Arxiv'24], domain adaptation [ICML'22], [ICML'22], multimodal AI [ICLR'24], and other tasks that need to deal with probability measures.

 Selected Publications [Full List](*) denotes equal contribution

-- Improving Mini-batch Optimal Transport via Partial TransportationIn Proceedings of the 39th International Conference on Machine Learning 17–23 jul 2022
+- Improving Mini-batch Optimal Transport via Partial TransportationIn International Conference on Machine Learning

-- On Transportation of Mini-batches: A Hierarchical ApproachIn Proceedings of the 39th International Conference on Machine Learning 17–23 jul 2022
+- On Transportation of Mini-batches: A Hierarchical ApproachIn International Conference on Machine Learning